Rudxain/The-Empty-Program/README.md

 Any identical and/or equal (see license) program has a time complexity of O(0), and only identical programs have space complexity of O(0).
 Any other equivalent program has O(1) for the reasons mentioned above.
 [More info on SO](https://stackoverflow.com/questions/3209139/is-the-time-complexity-of-the-empty-algorithm-o0)

 # Validity
 This program is a [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) in **a lot** of langs.
-But it's also a *true polyglot* in the sense that it does exactly the same thing in many langs... it does nothing.
+But it's also a *true polyglot* in the sense that it does exactly the same thing in many langs.

 It can also be considered a trivial [quine](https://en.wikipedia.org/wiki/Quine_(computing)), but since the program doesn't make use of I-O, it doesn't output an empty string, it outputs an undefined value, which is not quite the same.

 The code coverage is either `undefined` or `Infinity` lol